Choosing a New Home Builder

 • Have you had any issues since signing

-• What would you advise me to look out for
+• What would you advise me to look out for in general

 • Do you feel they have been honest in their dealings with you